ThisIszas/WebViewJavascriptBridge/README.md

 Examples
 --------

 See the `Example Apps/` folder.
-Open either the iOS or OSX project and hit run to see it in action.
+Open the iOS project and hit run to see it in action.

 To use a WebViewJavascriptBridge in your own project: